Streamlined sample-based instrument platform

 Handmade and detail-focused, Floe is a professional-grade tool available to everyone.
 It’s made by Sam Windell, who also runs a sample library development company: FrozenPlain.

-Anyone can make libraries for Floe and contribute to the open source project.
+Anyone can make libraries for Floe and contribute to the project.
 By consolidating our efforts into improving this engine, we improve the capabilities of all of its libraries for everyone.

 Built on a solid foundation

-Built on the architecture of FrozenPlain’s Mirage, used in professional productions for years.
-Floe is the next evolution, designed with careful attention to reliability and performance.
+Built on the proven architecture of FrozenPlain’s Mirage, used in professional productions for years, Floe is the next evolution, designed with careful attention to reliability and performance.
 We’re committed to further expanding its capabilities while maintaining backwards compatibility.

 About this website